valerio65xz/ms-365-mcp-server/README.md

 3. Commit the version changes
 4. Push to GitHub
 5. Create a GitHub release
-6. Trigger the publish workflow to publish to npm
+6. Trigger the publishing workflow to publish to npm

 ## Usage